Working with a Project Page

 To archive an experiment:

-- In the experiments table, archive one experiment - Right click the experiment Archive > ARCHIVE.
+- Archive one experiment - Right click the experiment Archive > ARCHIVE.

-- In the details pane, archive one experiment - Click (menu) > Archive > ARCHIVE.
+- In the experiment info panel - Click (menu) > Archive > ARCHIVE.

 To restore an experiment:

 - Do any of the following:

 - In the experiments table:

 - Restore one experiment - Right click the experiment Restore > RESTORE.

 - Restore multiple experiments - Select the experiment checkboxes > Restore > RESTORE.